Great Indian bustard: Threats

 The great Indian bustard is listed as Critically Endangered on the IUCN Red List since 2011.
 It has been extirpated in 90% of its former range, and the population was estimated at perhaps fewer than 250 individuals in 2008.
 The main threats are hunting and habitat loss.
 In the past they were heavily hunted for their meat and for sport and, today, poaching of the species may continue.
 In some places, such as Rajasthan, increased irrigation by the Indira Gandhi canal has led to increased agriculture and the altered habitat has led to the disappearance of the species from these regions.
 Current threats to the species include the development of linear infrastructure intrusions such as roads and electric power transmission lines in the desert that lead to collision-related mortality.
 Proposed expansion of renewable energy infrastructure, which may involve deploying solar panels over large areas of desert and grasslands is another threat to the bird's habitat.
 Some populations migrate into Pakistan where hunting pressure is high.
 The great Indian bustard is critically endangered in Pakistan primarily due to lack of protection and rampant hunting.

 At Ranibennur Blackbuck Sanctuary, habitat changes have affected wildlife populations.
 In the 1950s, the scrub forest was replaced with Eucalyptus plantations.
 These helped wildlife when the trees were short but after their extensive growth they made the adjoining grassland less favourable for bustards.

-Attempts to breed them in captivity in the 1970s failed.

 Conservation

-The state of Rajasthan initiated "Project Great Indian Bustard" on World Environment Day 2013, identifying and fencing off bustard breeding grounds in existing protected areas as well as provide secure breeding enclosures outside protected areas.
+The state of Rajasthan initiated the "Project Great Indian Bustard" on World Environment Day 2013, identifying and fencing off bustard breeding grounds in existing protected areas as well as provide secure breeding enclosures outside protected areas.
+A soft-release centre for the great Indian bustard was inaugurated at Naliya in Gujarat's Kutch district on 14 September 2026 by Union Minister for Environment, Forest and Climate Change Bhupender Yadav.
+The facility is equipped with infrastructure to support the conservation, monitoring and gradual adaptation of the birds to the natural environment.

 In 2020, nine chicks were incubated successfully creating a world record.

 In 2024, a chick was hatched following artificial insemination of a female with sperm collected from a male 200 km away.

-In March and April 2025, in the Jaiselmer district of Rajasthan, at the Sam Bustard conservation and breeding centre and the Ramdevra breeding centre, total of 8 chicks hatched out.
+In March and April 2025, eight chicks hatched out at the Sam Bustard conservation and breeding centre and the Ramdevra breeding centre.